natenka/pyneng-book-en/docs/source/book/14_regex/2c_spec_sym.rst

     In [22]: re.search('[a-f0-9]+[./][a-f0-9]+', line).group()
     Out[22]: 'aa12.35fe'

-If first symbol in square brackets is ``^``, the match will be any symbol except those in brackets.
+If first symbol in square brackets is ``^``, match will be any symbol except those in brackets.

 .. code:: python